 7. Laying out a kinematic mount using the Maxwell criterion – How to optimize the layout of a kinematic mount for stability and repeatability using the Maxwell criterion

-8. Selecting Materials for Kinematic Components – Kinematic componentsare the set of balls, vees, and other shapes that come into point contact with each other to locate the structural members of a kinematic mount relative to one another.
+8. Selecting Materials for Kinematic Components – Kinematic components are the set of balls, vees, and other shapes that come into point contact with each other to locate the structural members of a kinematic mount relative to one another.
 In this article, we discuss the desirable material properties of kinematic components and the criteria used to evaluate materials for your kinematic mount design.
 We also provide a quick reference sheet for comparing the relevant properties of common kinematic component materials to help you select the right material for your design.

 9. Machining and modeling trihedral sockets for a kinematic mount